 The Cherokee definitely would have been aware of the black bear in the northeastern North America.
 This included the southern regions.
 The Black Bear, known quite commonly as the “American Bear” has a past that spans all across the continent.
 This includes sightings in both Alaska and Florida.
 Nowadays, black bears are most often associated with mountainous terrain.
 This is due to the fact that it’s the last remaining wilderness untouched by humans around the nation.

-Though the Cherokees believed in one God only, they were quite often taken with the idea of seeing representations of the Great Spirit through nature and in wildlife.
+Though the Cherokee believed in one God only, they were quite often taken with the idea of seeing representations of the Great Spirit through nature and in wildlife.
 Figuratively, all religions contain some certain symbolisms that provide the necessary relationship that exists between the physical world and the important spirit world.
 There are things that reflect a negative, dark world such as serpents and weeds.
 In contrast, things such as olive branches and doves are more representative of love and peace.
 Lions represent courage and lambs represent innocence.

 The White Bear